ubc-library-rc/intro-wax/content/getting-started.md

 ---
 # Getting Started

-At this stage of the workshop we will be working from the Wax documentation here:
+At this stage of the workshop we will be working from the official documentation:

 <button><a href="https://minicomp.github.io/wiki/wax/">Wax Documentation</a></button>